4d/4d-for-ios/docs/ProjectEditor-DataPanel.md

 This panel allows you to define your **data source**.
 You can choose to get data from the **Current data file** or from a **Production server**.

 To secure access to the production server, a **key file** must be generated from the production server and physically communicated to the developer.
-This key file key.mobileapp is available next to data in the MobileApps folder.
-Then the developer can select this key file from the project editor to access to the production server data.
+This **key.mobileapp** file is available next to data in the MobileApps folder.
+Then the developer can select it from the project editor to access to the production server data.

 The **Production URL** must be entered from the **Publishing section** if you choose to get data from your production server.